Many people assume since vegan meats do not contain raw animal products, they have a longer shelf life than regular meat.

 While sausages can be made from these ingredients, they’re usually closer to vegan burgers.
 This means they’re typically made from soy or pea protein and taste more like a real sausage.

-Store-bought plant-based meats and burgers, such as Beyond Meat products, tend to contain preservatives.
+Store-bought plant-based burgers and meats, such as Beyond Meat products, tend to contain preservatives.
 Preservatives can reduce the risk of food-borne illness by killing harmful bacteria (source: Food Additives & Ingredients Association).
 You should still take heed to the expiration date and storage instructions to be on the safe side.

 How Long Does Beyond Meat (Beyond Burgers and Sausages) Last?